inex/ixp-manager-docs-md/docs/features/nagios.md

 We monitor all member router interfaces (unless asked not to) via ICMP[v6] pings with Nagios.
 This is all controlled by the Nagios configuration created with this feature.

-To enable / disable these checks, edit the VLAN interface configuration and set IPvX Can Ping appropriately.
+To enable / disable these checks, edit the VLAN interface configuration and set IPvX Can Ping appropriately. *Note that when canping is disabled, the host definition is created anyway as this would be used for other Nagios checks such as route collector sessions.*

 There is an additional option when editing a member's VLAN interface called *Busy Host*.
-This changes the Nagios ping fidelity from `250.0,20%!500.0,60%` to `1000.0,80%!2000.0,90%` which is useful for routers with slow / rate limited control planes.
+This changes the Nagios ping fidelity from `250.0,20%!500.0,60%` to `1000.0,80%!2000.0,90%` (using the default object definitions which are configurable).
+This is useful for routers with slow / rate limited control planes.

 Members are added to a number of hostgroups also: